 Those jobs need supervision and management, and they all feed into the demand for healthcare administrators and managers across Arkansas.
-The profession is set to expand in the state at 22.1 percent in the decade between 2016 and 2026… slightly ahead of the national rate.
-That will lead to about 420 positions opening up each year, through a combination of attrition and new job creations.
+The profession is set to expand in the state at 19.4 percent in the decade between 2018 and 2028, ahead of the national rate.
+That will lead to about 560 positions opening up each year, through a combination of attrition and new job creations.

 Salaries for Healthcare Administrators Throughout Arkansas